rsonger/software-engineering-lab/_posts/2022-06-14-building_a_scene.md

 <input type="checkbox" class="checkbox inline"> Save the file and run it with the command `python test_4_5.py` in the terminal.
 <input type="checkbox" class="checkbox inline"> Confirm that you can see a cube with its vertex positions rolling up and down like a wave, and its surface colors changing over time.

-This time we create a new `uniform` variable inside the shader programs called `time`.
+This time we create a new `uniform` variable inside the shader program called `time`.
 The value for this veriable is set by the application inside its `update` method where it passes its own `self.time` value to the shader variable.
 Inside the vertex shader, this `time` variable is used in a sine function to calculate an offset value for the $y$ coordinate of each vertex.
 We also apply the $x$ coordinate value so that the vertices at different horizonal positions will move at different intervals.

 Inside the fragment shader, the `time` uniform variable is used to calculate a red saturation value from a sine function and add that to the vertex colors.
 The same value is also subtracted from the green and blue values at half the magnitude in order to emphasize the red color.
 This effectively makes the sides of the cube appear to pulse red before returning to their original color again.

 # Extra Components

 After learning about how to customize geometry and material objects, we can now think about how to use them to create objects that help render a 3D scene.
-All of our scenes so far have been just shapes floating in a black void.
+All of our scenes so far have just been shapes floating in a black void.
 Let's change that by creating a structure to represent the coordinate axes and a grid to help orient the user.
-After rendering those in a scene, we will then create a special object that handles inputs and allows the camera to move around the scene to explore it.
+After rendering those in a scene, we will then create a special object that handles inputs and allows the user to explore the scene by moving the camera around.

 ## Axes Helper

-The coordinate axes will include three box geometries--one for each axis.
+The coordinate axes will include three box geometries&mdash;one for each axis.
 Using the box geometry allows us to give a thickness to the axes without worrying about platform compatibility.
-(The `glLineWidth` function is deprecated and does not work on MacOS.)
-Here we can use our `Group` class as the base mesh for the axes and add each separate axis as a child to it.
+(Line width cannot be changed with `glLineWidth` on MacOS.)
+Here we can use our `Group` class for the base mesh and add to it each of the separate axis meshes as child nodes.

 :heavy_check_mark: ***Try it!***
 <input type="checkbox" class="checkbox inline"> Inside your main working folder, create a new folder called `extras`.